 - Scroll to Find

 - Scroll into View

 The Scroll to Find option can be found in all input blocks as a drop-down (see the picture below) and can be used to scroll up or down.
 This can be useful when searching in long-form content such as web pages where elements are loaded asynchronously, e.g. using infinity scroll.
-Once you select one of the drop-down options you will see three options that can be used as per your requirement:
+Once we select one of the drop-down options, we will see three options that can be used as per our requirements:

 - Max repeats: The maximum number of times to perform a scroll before giving up searching for the web element

 - Amount: The amount of scrolling that will be performed on each scroll

 - Delay (sec): The delay in seconds between each of the scroll amounts